 • Matrix 2&3 Universal Capture shoot in Sydney (May 2002 this is what the pictures are from)

-• Superpunch in Matrix Revolutions – first full frame computer generated close up of a real actor (Hugo Weaving) in a feature film (work done Summer 2003).
-Actor’s performance reconstructed using optical flow and augmented with additional deformations for dramatic effect.
+• Superpunch in Matrix Revolutions – first full-frame computer-generated close up of a real actor (Hugo Weaving) in a feature film (work done Summer 2003).
+The actor’s performance reconstructed using optical flow and augmented with additional deformations for dramatic effect.